tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kana-in-two-days.md

 To learn to recognize kana
 I recommend the Android app called [Kakugo](https://www.f-droid.org/en/packages/org.kaqui/).
 This is the app I myself used back in the day to learn the alphabets.
-With it you can memorize the characters very quickly.
+With it, you can memorize the characters very quickly.
 If you practice a lot, you can do it within a couple of days.

 **Killer features:**